Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Introduction

-This shift is obviously effective: we can algorithmically enumerate the patterns whose Kolmogorov complexity is below the specified threshold.
-However, this shift is not sofic.
-This follows from two facts (proven in \cite{dls}): \begin{itemize} \item[(i)] For some $c<1$, the shift defined above is not empty. \item[(ii)] In every non-empty sofic shift on $\mathbb{Z}^2$, there is a configuration where the Kolmogorov complexity of each $n\times n$ pattern is bounded by $O(n)$. \end{itemize} \end{example}
+This shift is not sofic.
+This follows from two facts (proven in \cite{dls}): \begin{itemize} \item[(i)] For some $c<1$, the shift defined above is not empty. \item[(ii)] In every non-empty sofic shift on $\mathbb{Z}^2$, there is a configuration where the Kolmogorov complexity of each $n\times n$ pattern is bounded by $O(n)$. \end{itemize} At the same time, this shift is obviously effective: we can algorithmically enumerate the patterns whose Kolmogorov complexity is below the specified threshold.
+In Section~\ref{s:main} we study a similar construction based on a less conventional version of Kolmogorov complexity. \end{example}

 Note that the non-sofic shifts in the two examples above have positive entropy (the number of globally admissible patterns of size $n\times n$ grows as $2^{\Omega(n^2)}$).
 This is not surprising: the proofs of non-soficness of these shifts use the intuition about the information flows (\emph{super-linear amount of information cannot flow through a linear contour}).
-This type of argument can be adapted for several shifts where the number of globally admissible patterns of size $n\times n$ grows slower than $2^{\Omega(n^2)}$ but still faster than $2^{O(n)}$ (see, e.g. \cite[Proposition~15]{salo}).
+This type of argument can be adapted for some shifts where the number of globally admissible patterns of size $n\times n$ grows slower than $2^{\Omega(n^2)}$ but still faster than $2^{O(n)}$ (see, e.g. \cite[Proposition~15]{salo}).
 As it was noticed in \cite{westrick}, ``\emph{all examples known to the author of effectively closed shifts which are not sofic were obtained by in some sense allowing elements to pack too much important information into a small area.}''

 This type of argument was formalized as rather general sufficient conditions of non-soficness in \cite{pavlov} and \cite{kass-madden}.
-The theorems by Kass and Madden (\cite[Theorem~3.2.10]{sft}) and Pavlov (\cite[Theorem~1.1]{pavlov}) apply only to the two-dimensional shifts where the number of globally admissible $n\times n$ patterns is greater than $2^{O(n)}$.
+The theorems by Kass and Madden (\cite[Theorem~3.2.10]{kass-madden}) and Pavlov (\cite[Theorem~1.1]{pavlov}) apply only to the two-dimensional shifts where the number of globally admissible $n\times n$ patterns is greater than $2^{O(n)}$.
 However, there is no reason to think that this condition is necessary for non-soficness (see, e.g. the discussion in \cite[Section~1.2.2]{jeandel-hdr}).
-It is instructive to observe that non-effective non-sofic shifts can have very low block complexity \cite{kass-madden,ormes-pavolov}.
+It is instructive to observe that non-effective non-sofic shifts can have very low block complexity, see \cite{kass-madden,ormes-pavolov}.